-Even though most retailers offer extended warranties at the time of purchase, good shoppers find alternative protection that offers a better value.
-The types of incidents they cover, how long they last, and even the effort it takes to file and settle claims can vary considerably.
+Even though most retailers offer extended warranties at the time of purchase, good shoppers can find alternative protection that offers a better value.
+The types of incidents providers cover, how long they last, and even the effort it takes to file and settle claims can vary considerably.

 That's why consumers shouldn't make impulsive decisions about which warranty to buy.
 Learn more about how warranties work, what to look for in a protection plan, and where to buy the best coverage.

 Electronics, appliances, and many other products generally come with a manufacturer's warranty.
 Sometimes, people also refer to these as a factory or limited warranties.